 Where the design community meets.

-Designer at Shopify Joined almost 7 years ago via an invitation from Greg B.
+Designer at Shopify Joined over 7 years ago via an invitation from Greg B.

 Helen hasn't posted any stories yet.

 If you're in for a challenge: we're shaping the future of commerce, not just e-commerce.

 If you're in for the team: we have a team of 40-ish Designers.
 Our developer team is also outstanding.
 You can learn from amazing people everyday.

 If you're in for "culture": you'll be able to find someone here who loves what you love, most likely.